12:08 East of Bucharest: Plot

 A few years after the fall of the Communist regime, some inhabitants of a city discuss how to celebrate the anniversary of the event.
 They then decide to organise a television broadcast on a local broadcaster and make a celebratory talk show, involving people by telephone.

-So Virgil Jderescu, director of the local television station, really wants to organise a live talk show to answer a simple question: has there really been a revolution in this city?
+Virgil Jderescu, director of the local television station, wants to organise a live talk show to answer a question: has there been a revolution in this city?
 Did people take to the streets before or after Ceaușescu's escape?
-Because if they took to the streets later, then it is not about the Revolution but about simple celebrations.
+If they took to the streets later, then it is not about the Revolution but about celebrations.

 But the two expected guests decline the commitment, perhaps because the topic is more thorny than Jderescu thinks.
 But he manages to overcome those absences and invites two other people.
 The first is Tiberiu Manescu, a drunkard and penniless professor who has always boasted that he was the first in town to challenge the men of the dictator.
 The other guest is Emanoil Piscoci, a rigorous and paranoid old man who at that time used to dress up as Moș Gerilă for children.

 The broadcast begins and Professor Manescu proudly exposes his experience as a revolutionary, but immediately two viewers call live denying his presence in the square that day and accusing him of speaking under the influence of alcohol, without however having evidence that Manescu really lies.
 The calm confrontation begins to become embarrassing when Manescu, unnerved, begins to blurt out the flaws of some local "notables", including the same editor/presenter Virgil Jderescu who apparently is not a journalist but a textile engineer on loan to television.
 The talk-show, initially feel-good and formal, takes a grotesque and scurrile turn, given that even the elderly Piscoci, hitherto silent, pretends to be a "philosopher" of the situation and begins to say nonsense in bursts.